University campus in Nebraska

 Salaries by Metro

 Nebraska produced 335 bachelor's degree completions in computer science during the 2023 academic year, with 96 master's degrees and 9 doctoral degrees awarded across the state (IPEDS).
 The University of Nebraska-Lincoln and University of Nebraska at Omaha collectively graduated 284 bachelor's degree recipients, positioning them as primary talent pipelines for the state's job market.
-These institutions, along with 11 total bachelor's-granting institutions, create a robust supply of qualified professionals to meet employer demand.
+These institutions, along with 11 total bachelor's-granting institutions, create a strong supply of qualified professionals to meet employer demand.
 Students interested in exploring related fields may also consider Software Engineering in Nebraska or Data Science in Nebraska for broader career pathways.

 Online vs On-Campus Computer Science Programs in Nebraska